ibmresilient/resilient-community-apps/fn_microsoft_sentinel/README.md

 * Automatically keep Incidents and Cases synchronized
 * Retrieve Sentinel Incident alert entities as artifacts
 * Sync comments to and from Sentinel Incidents
+* Support editable templates for field mapping between the two systems

 ---